Ansys Troubleshooting Guide

 Here are several other items that to verify and consider:

-- Check if Ansys client software is being blocked by the Windows Firewall
+- Check if Ansys client software is being blocked by the Client Windows Firewall (not server firewall)

 - Verify your Windows Installation isn't corrupted - HOW TO - Check & Repair Windows Installation